UWASL/NIFTY/example/example.md

 Nifty Example
 -------

-Below we describe an example that demonstrates how Nifty works and shows a simple use case of Nifty's functionality (this serves as Artifacts Functional).
+Below we describe an example that demonstrates how Nifty works and shows a simple use case of Nifty's functionality (i.e., Artifact Functionality).

 ### Overview
 The main idea of this example is to show that using Nifty, we can mask partial partitions in a local network.
 To demonstrate this, we will conduct a simple experiment where we use ping to show that Nifty infact does cover the partition without any modifications.